Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Considerations for selecting a randomization ratio

 \subsection{Balance in baseline characteristics}

 A related consideration to sample size is the balance in baseline characteristics.
 Unequal randomization is more likely to result in an imbalance in baseline characteristics between treatment arms and thus chance bias.\cite{Roberts1999} This concern applies more to small- to medium-sized trials as well as subgroups within a trial, since they carry a higher risk of imbalance to begin with.
+Of course, if there are known factors that influence prognosis, then imbalance with respect to these prognostic factors can be prevented via stratified randomization.

-To illustrate the impact of unequal randomization, let $X$ be a baseline covariate with standard deviation $\sigma$.
+To illustrate the potential impact of unequal randomization, let $X$ be a baseline covariate with standard deviation $\sigma$.
 A trial with $n_{\pi}$ patients that randomizes $\pi\times100\%$ patients to the experimental arm and $(1-\pi)\times100\%$ patients to the control arm will have the following variance for the difference in average baseline:

+This quantity is directly associated to the risk of baseline imbalance, since the larger the variance, the more likely it is for the trial to observe a large difference in average baseline.